Tharunpolaboina/AJACKUS_Assignment-/README.md

    ```sh
    node server.js
    ```
-   The backend will run on `http://localhost:5000`.
+   The backend will run on `http://localhost:3030`.

+   Note: The backend is deployed on the render free deployment plaftform so, is may take some time to fetch or add Data to the DataBase.

 ### Frontend Setup